wilbyang/Kingboard/README.md

 # Data Display Application

 ## Introduction
-This application is a full-stack solution that demonstrates modern web development practices by implementing a data visualization system.
+This application is a full-stack solution that demonstrates modern web development practices by implementing a data table display system.
 It features a Spring Boot backend that securely fetches and processes data from a remote API, and a React frontend that presents this data in an interactive table format.

-### Key Features
+### Backend Features
+- **Modern Stack**: Spring Boot 3.x(Jackson, Caffeine, JWT, etc) + Gradle
+- **Containerization**: Dockerized application with Jib for easy deployment
-- **Secure API Access**: JWT-based authentication for all API requests
+- **Secure API Access**: JWT-based authentication for protected API resources
+- **CORS**: CORS is configured to allow requests from the frontend application
+- **Caching**: Caffeine based caching mechanism for efficient data handling
+- **Pagination**: Server-side pagination for efficient data handling
+- **Req/Resp Logging**: AOP based request&response logging for better debugging/troubleshooting and monitoring
+- **Error Handling**: Unified error handling for all API requests
+- **Code Quality Assurance**: Integrated with Checkstyle for code quality and JaCoCo for test coverage
+- **Api docs**: Swagger UI for API documentation

+### Frontend Key Features
-- **Real-time Filtering**: Client-side filtering with debounced search to prevent excessive API calls
+- **Performance Optimization**: Debouncing for search functionality to prevent excessive API calls
+- **Independent development for Efficiency**: Independent frontend development with mocks for backend by MSW
+- **Code Quality**: Integrated with ESLint for code quality
+- **Testing**: Good Integration Tests coverage
 - **Responsive Design**: Custom-built UI components without relying on UI frameworks
-- **Pagination**: Server-side pagination for efficient data handling
+- **Pagination**: Client-side pagination for efficient data handling
-- **Code Quality**: Integrated with Checkstyle for code quality and JaCoCo for test coverage
-- **Modern Stack**: Spring Boot 3.x for backend and React for frontend
+- **Modern Stack**: React + Vite + TypeScript + TailwindCSS
-- **Containerization**: Dockerized application with Jib for easy deployment
-- **Cloud Native**: Built with Cloud Native principles for Kubernetes deployment

 ## Prerequisites